brendt/stitcher.io/src/data/blog/performance-101-building-the-better-web.md

 If you want to reach out, to talk about performance, or with additions to this post, you can always reach me [via email](mailto:brendt@stitcher.io).

-Without further ado, let's dive into the mystial subject of web performance.
+Without further ado, let's dive into the mystical subject of web performance.
 We'll start discussing the mindset you should have when building performant websites.
 Then we'll move on to a lot of practical examples, and links to other learning resources.

 ### Performance mindset